 Unwind on a scenic horse trek through Queenstown’s stunning scenery at Walter Peak High Country Farm.

 Your time in the saddle starts with some time onboard.
 Take a Lake Wakatipu cruise on the historic TSS Earnslaw to disembark at Walter Peak High Country Farm before meeting your horse and guide.

 This experienced guide will take you on a horse trek across rolling high country farmland to a lookout offering spectacular views of Lake Wakatipu and the surrounding mountains.
 The riding is easy, the scenery incredible and the memories enduring.
-Suitable for even first-time riders, it’s great family fun.
+Great family fun, this trip is more suited to first-time or novice riders.

 Real Journeys Visitor Centre on Steamer Wharf, 88 Beach Street, Queenstown Bay